The New Generation Planetary Population Synthesis (NGPPS). I. Bern global model of planet formation and evolution, model tests, and emerging planetary systems: Summary and conclusions

 We also give a short overview of the diversity of planetary systems that were obtained using the model.
 We find that systems containing giant planets can have a great diversity of configurations, while for systems forming only low-mass (Earth-like) planets exhibit arranged planets with similar masses.

 This work is the first of a series.
 Here we present the outline of the series: \begin{itemize} \item \papertwo{} will introduce the methods to calculate population syntheses.
 Several populations for Solar-mass stars with different numbers of initial embryos per system are computed.
-The effects of this parameter at the population level will be investigated. \item \paperthree{} will look for correlations between of the occurrence of inner low-mass and outer giant planets. \item Paper~IV \citep{NGPPS4} will extend the population synthesis to lower-mass stars (down to late M-dwarfs) and analyse the effects of the stellar mass. \item Paper~V \citep{NGPPS5} will study the mapping of disc initial conditions to planet properties with machine learning. \item Paper~VI \citep{NGPPS6} will look for the diversity between planets in each system compared to diversity of the overall population \citep{2018AJWeiss}. \item There are then three papers on the quantitative comparison with various observational techniques: radial velocity with HARPS and CARMENES, and transits with Kepler. \end{itemize}

-The discrepancies uncovered in these comprehensive and multi-aspect comparisons with observations will be helpful to improve the understanding of planet formation and evolution.
+The effects of this parameter at the population level will be investigated. \item \paperthree{} will look for correlations between of the occurrence of inner low-mass and outer giant planets. \item Paper IV \citep{NGPPS4} will extend the population synthesis to lower-mass stars (down to late M-dwarfs) and analyse the effects of the stellar mass. \item Paper~V \citep{NGPPS5} will study the mapping of disc initial conditions to planet properties with machine learning. \item Paper~VI \citep{NGPPS6} will look for the diversity between planets in each system compared to diversity of the overall population \citep{2018AJWeiss}. \item There are then three papers on the quantitative comparison with various observational techniques: radial velocity with HARPS and CARMENES, and transits with Kepler. \end{itemize} The discrepancies uncovered in these comprehensive and multi-aspect comparisons with observations will be helpful to improve the understanding of planet formation and evolution.